-But sometimes I really like to create a campaign and promote it with clicks that cost anywhere between $0.0014 and $0.05 and see if I can make an offer convert with that kind of traffic.
+But sometimes I really like to create a campaign and promote it with clicks that cost anywhere between $0.001 and $0.05 and see if I can make an offer convert with that kind of paid website traffic.

 There is a weird satisfaction that I get when I see that I can make money even if I don’t pay a fortune for clicks or don’t have to spend time doing SEO.

-I could’ve created and designed a killer landing page, have an amazing logo or great copywriting, but it was all pointless because I had no good quality traffic that came to my websites.
+I could’ve created and designed a killer landing page, have an amazing logo, or great copywriting, but it was all pointless because I had no good quality traffic that came to my websites.